 PROPOSAL Relocation of Bronx Tow Pound

-STATUS Active
+STATUS Ongoing

 AGENCY New York Police Department (NYPD) Transportation Bureau

 AREA SERVED Borough

 FACILITY TYPE Operational

 FACILITY DOMAIN Administration of government

-PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.
+PUBLIC FACING FACILITY Yes, clients or members of the public would have use or open access to this facility.

-PROPOSED LOCATION Bronx
+PROPOSED LOCATION Fordham Landing, Bronx , CD 7

 SIZE SF: 183,000 Staff: n/a Clients to be served: n/a Parking spaces: n/a

 SPACE USE TYPE Parking / vehicle storage

 PROPOSED ACTION Relocation

 PUBLIC PURPOSE Describe program services and goals: The Transportation Bureau is requesting the Facilities Management Division acquire a new facility for the Bronx Tow Pound, located at 748 East 141st Street.
 The current facility serves as the storage and redemption center for vehicles that are towed in the Bronx and is an integral part of the Vision Zero initiative.
 On average, violation tow operations conducted by the Bronx Tow Pound result in the seizure of over 18,000 vehicles annually.
 The Bronx Tow Pound occupies ~183,000 sq.ft. of space with a total of 330 parking spaces.
 The Manhattan Tow Pound services the borough of the Bronx in regard to the seizure of a wide array of vehicles.

 If relevant, indicate any space under your agency's jurisdiction that will be relinquished if new space is allocated: The current space would be relinquished.
 Please briefly explain how this facility will serve the geographic area indicated in the previous question: The current facility serves as the storage and redemption center for vehicles that are towed in the Bronx.

 DESIRED DATE OF OCCUPANCY n/a

 SITING CRITERIA n/a

 LAST APPEARED FY 2020-2021

 FIRST PROPOSED FY 2020-2021

 PROPOSAL Relocation of Special Victims Offices

-STATUS Active
+STATUS In Progress

 AGENCY New York Police Department (NYPD) Detective Bureau

 AREA SERVED Borough

 FACILITY TYPE Office

 FACILITY DOMAIN Administration of Government

 PUBLIC FACING FACILITY No, this site would only be accessed by City staff and their supervised visitors.

-PROPOSED LOCATION Bronx
+PROPOSED LOCATION 188 W. 230 th Street, Bronx, CD 8

 SIZE SF: 15,500 Staff: 25 Clients to be served: n/a Parking spaces: n/a

 SPACE USE TYPE Office: Administrative field office

 PROPOSED ACTION Relocation

 PUBLIC PURPOSE Describe program services and goals: The Detective Bureau is requesting the Facilities Management Division acquire new office space for Bronx Special Victims Squad.
 Describe why current space(s) is (are) inadequate: Bronx Special Victims' offices are currently at capacity and the poor design allows victims and perpetrators to see one another, necessitating the need to identify new office space.
 In addition, NYPD has received complaints from victims expressing reluctance to travel to the location, resulting in investigations being negatively impacted due to nonparticipation by complainants.

 DESIRED DATE OF OCCUPANCY n/a

 SITING CRITERIA n/a

 LAST APPEARED FY 2020-2021

 FIRST PROPOSED FY 2020-2021